 What Should I Major In to Pursue a Career in Video Game Design?

-If you’re passionate about video games and want to turn your love for gaming into a rewarding career, choosing the choosing the major to pursue a career in video game design is crucial.
+If you’re passionate about video games and want to turn your love for gaming into a rewarding career, choosing the right major is crucial.
 Video game design is a multidisciplinary field that encompasses various aspects such as programming, art, storytelling, and user experience.
 In this article, we will explore the different majors relevant to video game design and help you determine the best fit based on your skills and interests.

 Understanding the Field of Video Game Design